How do you get Company Authority?

 You can only use this service if you are unable to confirm authority through either of the first two methods described above.

-If you are an individual wishing to use this service you will need to provide proof of identity (in the form of a drivers licence or passport).
-You will need to upload or fax a copy of this ID to the Companies Office before authority can be granted.
+If you're an individual, you'll need to provide proof of identity (in the form of a drivers licence or passport).
+You'll need to upload or fax a copy of this ID to the Companies Office before authority can be granted.

 - be printed on your organisation's letterhead.

-- state that your organisation has authority to affect change over the company that you are requesting authority for.
+- state that your organisation has authority to affect change over the company that you're requesting authority for.

-- include the company name and number for the company you are requesting authority for.
+- include the company name and number for the company you're requesting authority for.
 Each authority request is specific to a company.

 You will need PDF viewing software

-To view or print our forms you will require PDF viewing software such as Adobe Acrobat Reader.
-If you are experiencing problems downloading our forms, make sure you have updated your PDF reader to the latest version.
+To view or print our forms you'll need PDF viewing software such as Adobe Acrobat Reader.
+If you're having problems downloading our forms, make sure you've updated your PDF reader to the latest version.

 Upload an electronic copy of the signed letter using the online Registrar Approval Service.